decatur/ansatz27/README.md

       ⬑  JSON   ↲
 ```

+ansatz27 lets you
+* read and write JSON streams with a predictable behavior,
+* make JSON Schemas part of your public API, and
+* avoid boilerplate code to validate that input data is correct.

+There is no one-to-one correspondence between JSON and MATLAB data types.
+Even the number `1` is a 2-dimensional matrix in MATLAB, and could translate to a JSON type of `number`, `array of number` or `array of array of number`.
-The [JSON schema specification](http://json-schema.org) is used to map between JSON and MATLABs data types and to validate data.
+ansatz27 uses [JSON Schema](http://json-schema.org) to coerce JSON and MATLAB data types consistiently and to validate the data.

 # Requirements
 GNU Octave version minimum 4.0 or MATLAB about version 2006 (verified for 2013b).